scooter-lacroix/code-indexer/docs/TOOLS_LIST.md

 5. `write_to_file` or `search_and_replace` - Make modifications
 6. `get_file_history` - Verify changes if needed

-Remember: This is an enterprise-grade system with PostgreSQL metadata storage, Elasticsearch search, and comprehensive version tracking.
+Remember: This is a system with PostgreSQL metadata storage, Elasticsearch search, and comprehensive version tracking.
 All operations are logged and tracked for complete auditability.
 ```

 ## 🔧 Configuration Examples